b-charles/pigs/ioc/README.md

 var injected *MyInjectedStruct = &MyInjectedStruct{}
 ```
-the first field `NotInjected` is not injected, the second field `FirstInject` is injected with a component named (or aliased) `Something`, and the third field is injected with a component named (or aliased) `SecondInject`.
+the first field `NotInjected` is not injected, the second field `FirstInject` is injected with a component named (or aliased) `Something`, and the third field is injected with a component named (or aliased) `mypkg.AnotherInterface` or, if no component is found, with a component named or aliased `SecondInject`.
 Please note that each injected field should be settable (so exported, with a name beginning with an upper case).

 For the mode "all injected", every field should be injected, and the tag `inject` can be used only to define the correct name of the component to inject.